emer/leabra/examples/ra25/README.md

 - [ ] add crash save function that saves stuff when crashing?

-- [ ] fix some crashing in graph updating / tab switching
+- [x] fix some crashing in graph updating / tab switching -- report any remaining issues!

 - [ ] python version update